-If bearing replacement is required, remove the snap ring (21) and use a bearing puller to remove the inboard and outboard bearings from the shaft.
+If bearing replacement is required, remove the retaining ring (21) and thrust washer (23).
+Use a bearing puller to remove the inboard and outboard bearings from the shaft.

-Shaft and Bearing Reassembly and Installation
+Shaft and Bearing Reassembly and Installation (Figure 3)

-Inspect the shaft (24) for distortion, nicks or scratches, or for thread damage on the impeller end.
+Inspect the shaft for distortion, nicks or scratches, or for thread damage on the impeller end.
 Dress small nicks and burrs with a fine file or emery cloth.
 Replace the shaft if defective.

-Clean and inspect the bearings as indicated in Shaft And Bearing Removal And Disassembly.
+Clean and inspect the bearings as indicated in Shaft and Bearing Removal and Disassembly.